 The best part of the Family Movie Night experience wasn’t the movie.
 It was Jonathan saying, “Look!
 Like Mom!”
 (Obviously.
 Clearly, we are twins.)

 (This photo was taken at his insistence during a superhero-playtime in September, the week before his tumor burst.
 I was 7 months pregnant.
 Gal Gadot was 5 months pregnant during filming, but she had a green screen.)

 My heart soared.
-After all, I want to be a heroin as much as I need a hero.
+After all, I want to be a heroine as much as I need a hero.
 (Mandatory side bar moment to sing, “I need a heroooo!” a la Bonnie Tyler) Jonathan, for whatever reason, thought I was like Wonder Woman.
 It was the reminder I needed.